Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Why knowledge gaps appear, and how to close them

-As mentioned earlier, fluency is crucial for effective differentiation.
+As mentioned, fluency is crucial for effective differentiation.
 For example, when students can remember their number facts and are fluent in number bonds to and within 10, the concept of place value, and multiplication facts, they can use a greater portion of their working memory to learn new math content.

-To help get everyone up to a good standard, ensure that there are plenty of opportunities for fluency and gap-filling.
+Ensure that there are plenty of opportunities for fluency and gap-filling.
 Have students quiz each other in pairs or small groups, chant times tables or mnemonics as a whole class – the greater the variety of classroom practices you can differentiate, the better!

-Differentiation Strategy 4: Prioritize learning over performance
+4. Prioritize learning over performance

 Before, I would take students performing well on a task to be a good indication of students learning what I was teaching.
 It was always a massive frustration when in the next lesson (or in several lessons), I wanted the students to use that skill again and many were unable to recall it despite doing well in the original lesson.